The introductory computer exercise using Python and the SUND toolbox¶

 Implement a cost function

 Calculate the cost using the weighted sum of squares.
-We use numpy (which we imported as np) functions so sum and weight the residuals.
+We use the numpy package (which we imported as np) to sum and weight the residuals.

-# Explicit version (you should not use this)
+# Example of an explicit version (you should not use this)

 def fcost(params, sims, data):